dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/+ Fresh Install/+ MOC Fresh Install To-Do List.md

 >export AQ_DRM_DEVICES=/dev/dri/card1
 >```

-> [!tip]+ No longer used because hyprland no longer uses wl-roots. it uses aquamarien
+> [!error]+ No longer used because hyprland no longer uses wl-roots. it uses aquamarien
 > this should be commented in
 > ```bash
 > nvim ~/.config/uwsm/env